-“Clare combines the stunning natural beauty of its long and meandering coastline with unique windswept landscapes and dollops of Irish culture"
+Lonely Planet weren't wrong when they described Clare as combining, "the stunning natural beauty of its long and meandering coastline with unique windswept landscapes and dollops of Irish culture"

-The Atlantic Ocean lies to the west.
-The mouth of the mighty River Shannon serves as a border to the south.
-Galway Bay is to the north; freshwater Lough Derg to the east.
+The Atlantic Ocean to the west, the mighty River Shannon to the south, Galway Bay to the north and freshwater Lough Derg to the east.

 Ireland's most visited natural attraction are simply breathtaking.
 On a clear day you can gaze out to see the Aran Islands and Connemara in the distance.

 - Peregrine Falcons